Mel4221/QuickToolsScript/README.md

  13. du *thought it only prints the size of the file and it does it in auto as -h  Human
  14. mkdir

- > Must of this methods conain another alias just to help a bit such as
+ > Must of this methods have another alias just to help a bit such as
  1. rm as delete
  2. touch as create
  3. ls as list-files or list